 Calvin Milas Miller (C. M. Miller on his maps) was born “a poor country boy” in Rowan County on 10 April 1865, presumably in the Rockwell community a few miles southeast of Salisbury.
 Although he (briefly?) attended North Carolina College in Mt.
 Pleasant, Miller apparently became a “civil engineer and pioneer road builder in North Carolina” through on-the-job training.
 A biographical note published in 1908 states:

 He acquired his education by hard work.
 He started low down in his profession, but has steadily risen to be one of the most widely known engineers in North Carolina.1

 C.M.
 Miller’s first occupation was not as surveyor or engineer, but as a school teacher.
-One day before his 23rd birthday, Miller closed a school he was operating:
+On his 23rd birthday in 1888, Miller closed a school he was operating:

 Mr. C.M.
 Miller will close his school in District No. 7, on the 9th inst.
 Mr. Miller is a first grade teacher, and his system of teaching has given general satisfaction.
 Several of the children, at the beginning of the school not knowing their letters, have spelled through their book and are now reading very well.
 Advanced students have made fully as much progress.2

 Upon closing his school, Miller accepted a dual post as a Salisbury engineer and a Rowan County engineer and surveyor.
 He was promoted to County Surveyor in March 1892:

 In our report of the county commissioners’ meeting last week it was stated that Milas C. Miller had been elected to fill the position of county surveyor made vacant by the resignation of B.C.
 Arey.
 It turns up that it should have been Calvin M. Miller, of Rockwell.
 It was not our fault, as we copied the name directly from the records and printed it as it was there.
 Mr. Miller, by the way, is one of Rowan’s rising young men.
 He has vim and business and will doubtless fill the place with credit.3